Home > Winter

 RECCO

-A feature to consider when buying ski pants is an integrated RECCO, a small reflective patch — which consists of a diode and an antenna — sewn into your ski pants that search and rescue personnel can use to help find you in the event of an avalanche burial or getting lost.
+An upgrade in ski pants is an integrated RECCO, a small reflective patch which consists of a diode and an antenna.
+The device is sewn into your ski pants and is used by search and rescue personnel to help find you in the event of an avalanche burial or getting lost.

-If there is elevated avalanche hazard and you plan on riding steep terrain — especially in a place like the Alps where anything ungroomed is often not explosive mitigated — RECCO is a great additional piece to add to your gear to increase your chances of being found in the event of an avalanche burial.
-RECCO is a great backup option for additional security for both in-bounds and in the backcountry.
-What’s helpful, is that the reflector doesn’t age and doesn’t need activation.
+If there is elevated avalanche hazard and you plan on riding steep terrain — especially in a place like the Alps where anything ungroomed is often not explosive mitigated — RECCO is a good additional piece to add to your gear to increase your chances of being found in the event of an accident.
+RECCO provides additional security for in-bounds use or near a ski area.
+Also, a reflector doesn’t age and doesn’t need activation.

 These days, you’ll find RECCO in ski pants as well as ski jackets, ski boots, ski packs, and ski helmets.